-lowest noncommissioned army officer, 1570s, from French corporal, from Italian caporale "a corporal," from capo "chief, head," from Latin caput "head" (from PIE root *kaput- "head").
+lowest noncommissioned army officer, 1570s, from French corporal, from Italian caporale "a corporal," from capo "chief, head," from Latin caput "head," also "leader, guide, chief person" (from PIE root *kaput- "head").
 So called because he was in charge of a body of troops.
 Perhaps influenced by Italian corpo, from Latin corps "body."
 Or corps may be the source and caput the influence, as OED suggests.

 Earlier it meant "a communion cloth" (late 14c.), from Medieval Latin corporalis (palla).